Cointegration with Occasionally Binding Constraints: Model: the censored and kinked SVAR

-is a canonical CKSVAR, where $\tilde{c}=Qc$ and $\tilde{u}_{t}=Qu_{t}$. \end{prop} Since the time series properties of the CKSVAR are inherited from its derived canonical form, we shall often work with this more convenient representation of the system, and indicate this as follows.
+To distinguish between a general CKSVAR in which possibly $\Phi_{0}\neq\Ican[p]$, and its associated canonical form as given by \propref{canonical}, we shall refer to the former as the `structural form' of the CKSVAR.
+Since the time series properties of a general CKSVAR are largely inherited from its derived canonical form, we shall often work with this more convenient representation of the system, and indicate this as follows.

 \assumpname{DGP$^{\ast}$} \begin{assumption} $\{(y_{t},x_{t})\}$ are generated by a canonical CKSVAR, i.e.\ \assref{dgp} holds with $\Phi_{0}=[\phi_{0}^{+},\phi_{0}^{-},\Phi^{x}]=\Ican[p]$, so that \eqref{var-two-sided} may be equivalently written as